- WHERE TO STAY

-At Sorrento Station in particular the station newsagent has all the ticket types explained in English and do their best to in several languages to give travel advice with a smile, in stark contrast to the station ticket office.
+At Sorrento Station in particular the station newsagent has all the ticket types explained in English and do their best to give travel advice in several languages, with a smile, in stark contrast to the station ticket office.

 They also layout clearly in English the various multi-day passes on a board plus the fares to the most popular places tourists want to go.

 The tourist office has timetables available and hopefully your hotel will also help you in this respect, though their knowledge varies a lot from hotel to hotel.